ferstaberinde/F3/README.md

  * Functions are now defined in cfgFunctions via description.ext.
  * Fixed bug where marker was frozen despite the group still having members.
 * Updated F3 Folk ARPS Assign Gear Script component:
- * Added optional uniform randomisation.
+ * Added uniform randomisation.
+ * Added tank and attack helo groups to AAF.
  * MAT teams now use NLAWs or RPGs.
  * Rifleman (AT) loadout tweaked.
  * Rifleman (AT), MAT loadouts work when backpacks are disabled.